-- The BID Facebook Page with over 20k followers is regularly updated with BID activities as well as being used to promote individual BID businesses.
+- Social Media – The BID Facebook Page with over 27k followers is regularly updated with BID activities as well as being used to promote individual BID businesses.
 In addition we are also active on Instagram and Tik Tok

-- Our BID Ambassador is a well known face on the streets of Inverness and is always happy to help both businesses and the public.
+- Our BID Ambassador Janice Worthing is a well known face on the streets of Inverness and is always happy to help both businesses and the public.

 We have strong relations with local media partners MFR and Highland News Media.

-BID Manager, Mike Smith, writes a monthly Business Comment in the Inverness Courier representing the interests of all BID members.
+Lorraine Bremner-McBride, Inverness BID Director, writes a monthly Business Comment in the Inverness Courier representing the interests of all BID members.